Rosa loves poutine and was curious to see how Wendy's' version measured up to the classics.

-For those who have never heard of poutine, it is deep-fried French fries, topped with cheese curds and hot gravy.
-Simple, gooey and delicious.
+For those who have never heard of poutine, it consists of deep-fried French fries topped with cheese curds and hot gravy.
+It's simple, gooey and delicious.
 (For more info, read Poutine: Canada's Favourite Food.)

 Introducing Poutine to the Wendy's Menu

 In the early Spring of 2012, Wendy's Restaurant and Toronto ad agency MacLaren McCann launched an ad campaign to celebrate the introduction of poutine to the Wendy's menu.
-Besides ads being run online, radio and television, their campaign included buttons, mugs, t-shirts and even bumper stickers.
-The most ridiculous part of their advertising efforts was an online petition (AKA "The Poutition") which called for Canadians to make poutine the national dish of Canada.
+In addition to the ads being run online, on radio and on television, their campaign included buttons, mugs, t-shirts and even bumper stickers.
+The most ridiculous part of their advertising effort was an online petition (AKA "The Poutition") which called for Canadians to make poutine the national dish of Canada.

 Heading to Wendy's for a Quick Lunch

 I've avoided Wendy's for years (decades, actually).
-My experiences with Wendy's food has been a hit-and-miss over the years, especially with their fries which I've often found to be soggy and repugnant in their greasy flavour.
+My experiences with Wendy's food has been hit-and-miss over the years, especially with their fries, which I've often found to be soggy and repugnant in their greasy flavour.
 However, since they switched how they make their fries, I've found them more palatable.
-At my husband's encouragement, we gave our local Wendy's a try and it proved to be a decent location with decent (and even yummy) food.
+At my husband's encouragement, we gave our local Wendy's a try, and it proved to be a decent location with decent (and even yummy) food.

 When a lady I was chatting with began singing the praises of the new poutine dish at Wendy's, I got excited.
 The chip wagons in our town have a special way of mangling their poutine and overcharging.
 It'd been nearly a year since we'd had decent poutine, so after hearing about how Wendy's poutine was "the best thing I ever put in my mouth" (to quote the exuberant lady), I decided we'd better go try it out.

-Wendy's boasts that their poutine is made with their "famous" fries, topped with sea salt, Canadian cheese curds and "a rich poutine sauce."
+Wendy's boasts that their poutine is made with their "famous" fries and topped with sea salt, Canadian cheese curds and "a rich poutine sauce."

 I appreciate the use of sea salt.
 Our household switched to sea salt several years ago to avoid the iodine content of regular table salt.
 Since I doubt the nationality of the curd really affects the flavour, I assume the emphasis on Canadian cheese curds is to portray Wendy's as a caring Canadian company, despite the fact that they're based in the USA.
-And, their poutine sauce (not gravy?) ...
+What about their poutine sauce?
+Is it not gravy?
 Well, that was would be a major deciding factor regarding its worth as poutine.